Yudai081/hello_world/README.md

 just another repository

 Yudai081 here, I don't next to nothing about programming.
-But I made an ucount, becouse i'm a dump fuckker.
+But I made an ucount, because i'm a dump fuckker.